neo913/SWExplorer/README.md

 This project is a personal project to show my Front End skills using Angular.

+## Demo

+See demo: http://tiny.cc/SWExplorer (Deployed using Firebase)

+(If you have an earphone, enjoy the theme song while you are exploring the website!)

 ## Usage (local)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.